jtl-software/connector-documentation/plugins/example.rst

     }

 In the body of the :code:`registerListener()` method you have to subscribe the events you want to listen to.
-The code snipped above shows the adding of a category before push event.
-This is the first parameter of the :code:`addListener()` method.
+The code snipped above shows adding of a category before push event.
+The first parameter of the :code:`addListener()` method is the name of the event you want to listen to.
-The second method is an array consisting of an instance of the class which should be notified and the name of the method which will be called.

-Besides the coding style it will get very important if you don't have just one event you want to listen but eight up to ten on several main objects.
-As defined in our :code:`Bootstrap.php` the :code:`handle` method will be called by the dispatcher before the category push.

-The passed parameter contains an event.
-Via a getter method you have access to the main entity of the event.
+The second parameter is a callable function with an event object as argument (event arg).

+The event argument contains a main models object, which can be accessed by a getter.
-In this case :code:`$event->getProduct()` returns the object.
+In this case :code:`$event->getCategory()` returns the object.
 It can be modified in a before event or used like in this example in an after event.

-That is basically all you need to know if you want to extend the :doc:`endpoint </glossary/endpoint>` with a plugin.
+That is basically all you need to know if you want to write a plugin for an :doc:`endpoint </glossary/endpoint>`.